 All Care Homes in the UK are registered, inspected and listed by the relevant authority, which in England and Wales is currently the Care Quality Commission (CQC) There are two main categories of care home; those which provide only personal care and those which also provide nursing care.
 In addition, some Care Homes provide specialist care, eg for Dementia or Terminal Illness

-Care Homes are often run by groups.
-In these instances we provide the group name and details and record a link from each home to its parent organisation, but we list each home as separate entities due to each having their own considerations/services.
+Care Homes are often run by Groups.
+In these instances we capture the group data and record a link from each home to its parent organisation.
+We also list each home as separate entities due to each having their own considerations/services.

 Type of ownership:

 The database details the type of ownership of the Homes

 Private Homes run by individuals, partnerships and public and private limited companies.